amstee/Go-Cake-Factory/README.md

 # Go-Cake-Factory
-Small go coding test done for an interview
+Go coding test done for an interview